-Form 2210 Underpayment of Estimated Tax, is used to calculate any penalties incurred due to the lack of taxes paid over the course of the year.
+Form 2210 Underpayment of Estimated Tax, is used to calculate any penalties incurred due to underpayment of taxes over the course of the year.
 Form 2210 is typically used by taxpayers when they owe more than $1,000 to the IRS on their federal tax return.

 Where do I enter Form 2210?